heartsucker/node-deb/README.md

 ## Support

-`node-deb` only officially supports the currently supported LTS versions of Debian and Ubuntu.
+`node-deb` only officially supports the currently supported versions of Debian and Ubuntu (LTS).
 This includes both for building packages and deploying packages.
-At the time of this update, this translates to Debian Wheezy through Stretch and Ubuntu Precise through Xenial.
+At the time of this update, this translates to Debian Wheezy through Stretch and Ubuntu Trusty through Xenial.
 Care has been taken to ensure this packages correctly on macOS, and macOS specific issues should still be reported.